duyamn/EECS2030-AW22/EECS2030_AW22_RW_Collection.md

 In the above implementation our generic type `T` is bound to `Comparable`.

+Only a type that is a subtype of `Comparable` can be used in this case.

-Only objects with `Comparable` higher than it in its inheritance hierarchy can be passed into the `counterGreaterThan()` method.
+Only types with `Comparable` higher than it in its inheritance hierarchy can be passed into the `counterGreaterThan()` method.

 ### Wildcards
 #### Upper Bound Wildcards